Frequently asked questions

 - articulate design recommendations for learning and teaching with current virtual tools.

-Futures and implications
+Technology-enhanced learning futures and implications

 Explore the future of learning technology by extrapolating trends throughout history and abstracting design principles from current research.